 The Undergraduate Certificate in Business Management is a short course for people currently working in business or retail environments who wish to manage a small business or move into management or supervisory roles.
-Enhance your business skills with 4 subjects covering management and marketing fundamentals, business finance and foundations of accounting.
-If you choose to continue your studies with the Bachelor of Applied Commerce, you will receive recognition of prior learning for 3 of the subjects completed in this course.
+Enhance your business skills with 4 subjects covering management and marketing fundamentals, finance and investment and foundations of accounting.
+If you choose to continue your studies with the Bachelor of Applied Commerce, you will receive recognition of prior learning for 4 of the subjects completed in this course

 Through a mixture of theory and practical course work, learn to: